caiyuanhao1998/RSN/README.md

 # Learning Delicate Local Representations for Multi-Person Pose Estimation

 ## Introduction
-This is a pytorch realization of Residual Steps Network **which won 2019 COCO Keypoint Challenge and ranks 1st place on both COCO test-dev and test-challenge datasets as shown in [COCO leaderboard][1]**.
+This is a pytorch realization of [Residual Steps Network][1] **which won 2019 COCO Keypoint Challenge and ranks 1st place on both COCO test-dev and test-challenge datasets as shown in [COCO leaderboard][1]**.
 The original repo is based on the inner deep learning framework (MegBrain) in Megvii Inc.

 In this paper, we propose a novel method called Residual Steps Network (RSN).
 RSN aggregates features with the same spatialsize (Intra-level features) efficiently to obtain delicate local representations, which retain rich low-level spatial information and result in pre-cise keypoint localization.
 In addition, we propose an efficient attention mechanism - Pose Refine Machine (PRM) to further refine the keypointlocations.
 Our approach won the 1st place of COCO Keypoint Challenge 2019 and achieves state-of-the-art results on both COCO and MPII benchmarks, **without using extra training data and pretrained model**.
 Our single model achieves 78.6 on COCO test-dev, 93.0 on MPII test dataset.
 Ensembled models achieve 79.2 on COCO test-dev, 77.1 on COCO test-challenge dataset.
 The source code is publicly available for further research.